grafana/grok/README.md

 # grok

+> [!CAUTION]
+> This repository has been archived, this project has been superseeded by the [grafana-foundation-sdk](https://github.com/grafana/grafana-foundation-sdk).
+It contains the JSON schemas as well as builders for Go, Python and Typescript.

 Grok (**Gr**afana **O**bject development **K**it) is a CLI tool and Go library for working with Grafana objects from code, primarily dashboards.

 # Maturity